-IT IS FURTHER ORDERED by this Court that the Clerk of Court attempt to serve by certified mail a copy of this Order of Suspension upon the attorney at his court record address.
+IT IS FURTHER ORDERED by this Court that the Clerk of Court attempt to serve by certified mail a copy of this Order of Suspension upon the attorney at his court record address and her Florida Bar address.

-DONE AND ORDERED in Chambers at Miami, Miami-Dade County, Florida, this day
+DONE AND ORDERED in Chambers at Miami, Miami-Dade County, Florida, this 8th day of July, 2016.